BringusStudios/luckma-ps5/README.md

    - Delete any existing LAN connections and set up a new wired LAN connection, leaving all settings default
 3. Open **Settings → User's Guide**
 4. Accept the untrusted certificate prompt
-5. Press the **Jailbreak** button on the page that loads
-6. The Luckfox will automatically detect when the exploit finishes loading and send the Linux loader payload
+5. The Luckfox will automatically detect when the exploit finishes loading and send the Linux loader payload
-7. The PS5 will go into rest mode.
+6. The PS5 will go into rest mode.
 Wait for the orange light to stop blinking and then press the power button to boot into Linux

-To run the jailbreak again after rebooting back to PS5 OS, just repeat steps 3-7.
+To run the jailbreak again after rebooting back to PS5 OS, just repeat steps 3-6.
 No need to touch the Luckfox, but you are welcome to unplug it after booting into linux.

 ## How it works